Akrya/Scheduler/README.md

 # 306Project1
 Project 1 for SOFTENG 306.
 Team 8.
-This project is a about using AI and parallel processing power to solve difficult scheduling problems.
+This project is about using AI and parallel processing power to solve difficult scheduling problems.

 ## Command Line Interface
 ````+